Skip to Content

 The lens system operates in a temperature range of 55°C to +71°C. This all-weather aspect guarantees that the imaging system performs under the extreme thermal conditions met in outer space, including temperature fluctuations present in Earth’s lower orbit.
 Simultaneously, the athermal quality of the Apollo lenses ensures the unperturbed delivery of high-resolution imaging in wide temperature conditions.

-From a performance viewpoint, the research and development team at G&H | Stingray looked at the lens aperture and focal length to obtain the best imaging experience.
+From a performance viewpoint, the research and development team at G&H | StingRay looked at the lens aperture and focal length to obtain the best imaging experience.
 As such, the current Apollo series incorporates 6 lens types, all with an aperture of f/2.8:

 • SR5232-A01 90°HFOV 9.6mm EFL;